When can an Emergency Temporary Guardian (ETG) file a lawsuit?

 The statutory framework governing emergency temporary guardian appointment is that the emergency temporary guardian’s powers be specifically enumerated by court order.
 Citing a litany of decisional law in this regard, the Third District agreed that an emergency temporary guardian’s powers must be specifically enumerated even where the emergency temporary guardian is given plenary power.
 The emergency temporary guardian assumes a guardianship over a person not yet declared to be incapacitated and in need of a guardian.
 The emergency temporary guardian’s powers should be limited to only those that are necessary to protect the ward’s interests until the determination of incapacity (or capacity) is made.

 As noted above, the emergency temporary guardian’s purpose is to secure the health and safety of the temporary ward until a capacity determination.
 This does not contemplate the pursuit of a medical malpractice suit, which among other things, requires the investigation and analysis of the patient’s treatment and condition, and the retention of at least one expert to prepare an affidavit to accompany the statutorily-mandated notice of intent to initiate litigation in a medical malpractice action.
 The fact that the emergency temporary guardian had knowledge of the possibility of a medical malpractice suit is not to be imputed to the ward, unless and until the emergency temporary guardian is appointed to be the plenary guardian.
-As a result, the Third District reversed the grant of summary judgment and held the medical malpractice action was timely filed because the Florida emergency temporary guardian had no duty to file a lawsuit.
+As a result, the Third District reversed the grant of summary judgment and held the medical malpractice action was timely filed.